 Becher, L.A.
 Daily News outdoor writer and photographer

-went to Bodie with us in September.
+went to Bodie with us.
 Read what he wrote about the trip.
 Click

 the photo to link to the story.

 Sept.
 2004.
 Click the

 the photo below to read more about Cerro Gordo.

 Capture the spirit of the past as it comes alive with true tales of pioneer families, prospectors, muleskinners, hero's and gunslingers.
 Listen to legends of lost gold, found wealth and superstitions.

 Journey back in time with Terri Geissinger - Historian, Interpreter and Guide

 Ghost Town Tours or